oodrea/FileExchangeSystem/README.md

 # FileExchangeSystem
-Socket File Exchange Program Implemented in Python.
+File Exchange System using Sockets Implemented in Python.